 A&R, otherwise known as the artists and repertoire department of a record label, are usually seen as the gatekeepers of the music business.
 They are in charge of finding new artists to sign and act as an intermediary between the artist and the record company.
+They also are often in charge of artist development once new talent is signed to a label.
 If an independent artist is looking to get signed by a label, they need to submit music to A&R.

 Here is everything you need to know about how to submit music to A&R and 10 tips to get in touch with them.

 Before you submit music to A&R, it’s important to understand how they find artists.
 A&R reps spend most of their time listening to new music, going to live shows and festivals, and scanning social media and blogs to scout out promising talent.
 They also spend their time listening to the demos that artists send in to the label.
 A&R reps will reach out to artists that they discover either through social media, press coverage, or word of mouth.
-If an artist already has contacts in the industry or is associated with other well-known bands, this can boost their chances of being spotted by a A&R rep.
+They will scout streaming services to listen to up and coming artists and keep track of new songs that land on any notable playlist.
+If an artist already has contacts in the industry or is associated with other well-known bands, this can also boost their chances of being spotted by a A&R rep.

 2. What do A&R look for to sign an artist?